 On top of Mount Nitai, a wall with guard towers facing west was found.
 Why west?
 They expected the Roman army to come from the road to the west.

 Archeological findings indicate that this was the defensive line of the caves.
 Josephus Flavius described it as: “walls the caves in Lower Galilee in the neighborhood of the lake of Gennesaret.”

 Kurûn Hattîn is believed to be the site of the Battle of Hattin, Saladin’s victory over the Crusaders in 1187.
 The Battle of Hattin was fought in summer when the grass was tinder-dry.
 Saladin’s troops set fire to the grass, cutting off the Crusaders’ access to water in the Sea of Galilee.
 Saladin built a “victory dome,” Qubbat al-Nasr, on the hill.
 Thietmar, a German pilgrim who visited the site in 1217, wrote that the “temple Saladin had erected to his gods after the victory is now desolate.”
 In the early 17th century, ruins were found on the summit that appeared to be those of a church.
 Before 1948, an Arab village, Hittin, lay at the foot of the hill.

 The Order Of The Trails

 About at this point, we understood starting with the red trail was a mistake.
 We arrived at a zone with a five – seven meters decline.
-There are no stairs and no leader instead, there are two ropes along the rocks.
-You hold on to the upper rope and stand on the lower.
+There are no stairs and no leader.
+Instead, there are two ropes along the rocks.
+You hold on to the top rope and stand on the lower.
 In this manner, you pass about ten meters.
 Then climb down several meters to a lower level and do the same again.
 There are four or five levels with ropes.

 I called in a veto since I though my daughter is not old enough.
 I think this is more appropriate for older kids, like eight or older.
 Anyway, if you want to make this round route, it would be easier to start with the black trail and climb up using the red trail.